Vans operating as illegal Airbnbs in NYC impounded by NYC deputy sheriffs

-The vans were impounded for a “variety of alleged offenses which prohibited their operation or parking on a public street,” NYC Sheriff Joseph Fucito told PIX11 on Sunday.
+The vans were impounded for a “variety of alleged offenses which prohibited their operation or parking on a public street,” NYC Sheriff Joseph Fucito said on Sunday.

 The sheriff’s office is working with the NYPD Document Fraud Unit on the investigation.